gargsaar/singlepage_website_ni/_posts/2019-08-24-a-blind-date.markdown

 Wikipedia says, a blind date is a social engagement between two people who have not previously met, usually arranged by a mutual acquaintance.

 The mutual acquaintance in my case was Vijay uncle, formally known as Mr. Vijay Makhani.
 He was an engineering by qualification and a matchmaker by profession.
 Why he left his engineering job to be a matchmaker was a mystery.
 Maybe he took Queen Elizabeth a little too seriously who once said, "at its heart, engineering is about using science to find creative and practical solutions."
 And he did exactly that.
-People said he had developed some kind of algorithm to analyse people and match profiles.
+People said, he had developed some kind of algorithm to analyse and match profiles.
 No wonder, why he had an unprecedented record of successful marriages.

 For him, I was a prospect.
 I think his algorithm assessed the state of my mind.
 A frustrated young lad, in the second year of job, looking for a change in his life.
 I was not enjoying my job.
 All it required was using the left side of the brain.
 No creativity.
 In-fact, I never liked engineering.